bradwbonn/rsync-checkpoint/README.md

 * Admin account required to create database and populate views.
 API keys not yet implemented.
 * Currently only supports one relationship per host pair. (only one directory sync per host pair)
 * An existing relationship cannot be modified using the script, it would have to be deleted and re-created manually by deleting the associated Cloudant docs from 'rsynccheckpoint' and per-diem database(s)
-* Input validation required for numerous user-entry fields
+* Input validation needed for numerous user-entry fields